 If you follow the watch industry closely, you'll undoubtedly have noticed that each year, from the thousands of new releases, a colour trend commonly emerges.
 As we slip towards the second half of 2021, it’s clear that the blue dialled stainless steel sports watch has had its moment, and has moved into the mainstream, as an array of striking green dials are slowly trickling out.
 The psychological link between colours and the emotions they communicate is well documented.
 Beyond being bold statements – for example, Ferrari's use of red or yellow – vibrant colours inspire feelings of optimism and happiness.
 So, it should come as no surprise that strategic use of colour on wristwatches goes beyond trends and can serve an array of valuable and interesting functions.

-The distinctive orange glow of a Doxa SUB 300, courtesy of Professional Watches.
+The distinctive tones of a Heuer Carrera Skipper, courtesy of HODINKEE.

 Today, such functionality has been superseded by modern technology.
 However, a look black at the vintage watch world provides an exciting insight at how different watch manufacturers once relied upon colour for crucial features.
 After all, with so many of today's brands leaning heavily on their heritage and reissuing their iconic classics, multiple colourful details have unusual origin stories.
 These colourful touches which collectors have come to seek-out, and even nickname, are seen across all functions, from GMTs to chronographs, and especially dive watches.
 Looking back, these colourful details offer an insight into the history of wristwatches, and the various functions they served over time.